-For 65 years, community water fluoridation has been a safe and healthy way to effectively prevent tooth decay.
-In fact, the Centers for Disease Control and Prevention has recognized water fluoridation as one of 10 great public health achievements of the 20th century.3 However, only 61 percent of Arkansans get fluoridated water, which is well below most other states.
+For over 70 years, community water fluoridation has been a safe and healthy way to effectively prevent tooth decay.
+In fact, the Center for Disease Control has recognized water fluoridation as one of 10 great public health achievements of the 20th century.

 In 2011, the Arkansas General Assembly passed Act 197 that requires water municipalities serving 5,000 or more customers to fluoridate their public water system without using taxpayer dollars.

 Understanding the positive impact fluoridated water can have on the dental health of Arkansans, the Delta Dental of Arkansas Foundation committed to pay the reasonable costs associated with adding fluoride to Arkansas water systems.

 The Delta Dental of Arkansas Foundation has contributed almost $7 million dollars to improve thirty-two water systems.
 Once completed, our statewide fluoridation efforts will impact the lives of over 650,000 Arkansans.